Neuroscience · Neurotechnology · CMOS Interfaces

 Profile photo of Om Kolhe

 I earned a dual degree (B.Tech + M.Tech) in Electrical Engineering from the Indian Institute of Technology (IIT) Bombay in August 2020.
 For my Master’s thesis, I worked with Prof. Maryam Shojaei Baghini to design a multi-phase oscillator for next-generation 5G receivers.
-During my undergraduate studies, I worked under Prof. Shalabh Gupta on the front-end design of an IRNSS receiver (the Indian regional navigation satellite system).
+During my undergraduate studies, I worked under Prof. Shalabh Gupta on the front-end design of an IRNSS receiver.

 Mechanisms underlying reliable motor output